The best education is rooted in strong values. At the University of Mary, they are an integral part of your experience.

 The Values that Guide Us

 The Benedictine Sisters of the Annunciation first arrived in the Dakota Territory in 1878, bringing ministries of healing and learning.
 When the Sisters founded the University of Mary, they imbued our educational mission with the same Benedictine values that have guided them well for so long.
-Referred to as the Rule of Benedict, these values include:
+Distilled from a venerable, 6th century way of life referred to as the Rule of Saint Benedict, these values include:

-- Prayer: Attending to the mystery and sacredness of life, abiding in the divine presence,
+Attending to the mystery and sacredness of life, abiding in the divine presence, listening

 The University of Mary Difference

 Grounded in values that help you become an ethical leader, our programs equip you to take on the challenges of today with respect, dignity, moderation, and a deep appreciation of the power of community.
 Our dedication to the Benedictine Values is instilled in each course, providing you with an education for life.

 To learn much more about the University of Mary – our mission, our culture, and our convictions – visit us here.